jcmcconnel/git-demo/gitDemo.md

 ### `git branch <name>`
 ### `git switch <branch name>`

 When you push from a branch it is mirrored in that branch on the remote host.
+It's just that easy.
 And once you are ready to integrate your changes, to the main branch, you can just:

 ### `git switch master`